 BEREC considers that a value-added service is a premium rate service (PRS) where the charge for the voice call or SMS is bundled with the price of a specific service being purchased.

-BEREC considers that the caps referred to in Guideline 10 do not apply to the whole tariff that is charged for the provision of PRS, but only to the tariff component corresponding to the connection of such services.
-If they offer access to PRS numbers of other EEA Member States, operators should ensure that consumers are informed about how any PRS expenditure is tariffed, charged and controlled.
+BEREC considers that the caps referred to in Guideline 8 do not apply to the whole tariff that is charged for the provision of PRS, but only to the tariff component corresponding to the connection of such services.
+If they offer access to PRS numbers of other EEA Member States, operators should ensure that consumers prior to using such services are informed about how any PRS expenditure is tariffed, charged and controlled.

-When consumers are calling other EEA countries’ toll-free numbers, the price caps referred to in Guideline 10 should apply.
+When consumers are calling other EEA countries’ toll-free numbers, the price caps referred to in Guideline 8 should apply.
 Contrarily, calls to Universal International Freephone Numbers (UIFN), if available, should be provided to consumers without any charge.